 There is something about the combination of kale – more specifically Lacinato or dino kale – and romaine lettuce.
 They balance each other perfectly and create a salad that is satisfying even as a main dish.
-And the sesame salt is absolute perfection – a trick I just learned recently from Bon Apetit magazine.
+And the sesame salt is absolute perfection – a trick I just learned recently from Bon Appetit magazine.
 This Kale-Romaine Salad is easy, healthy and lectin-free.

 A healthy, delicious and satisfying salad

 The inspiration for this kale-romaine salad comes from a similar one I usually order in one of my favorite cafes in Dallas, Ascension Cafe.
 They have a kale-romaine salad on the menu.
 I have to modify it slightly and remove some of the ingredients to make it plant paradox compliant.
 I was always surprised by how satisfying this salad was even with so few ingredients (I even remove the dressing and just add extra virgin olive oil).

 I wanted to try to recreate this at home, giving it more flavor with compliant adds-on (the original one has sunflower seeds, raisins and an apple vinaigrette which I ask to not be added).
 Since I wanted to add some seeds, I thought sesame seeds will fit well.
 Then I discovered this amazing idea in the latest issue of Bon Apetit magazine: sesame salt.
 I tried and oh my, what an amazing trick to add flavor to salads!

 Once ready add them to a mortar and pestle and let them cool down.
 Add one heaping tsp of flaky sea salt – I used Maldon Sea Salt Flakes – and slightly mash until about half of the sesame seeds are ground.
 This makes more than you need for the recipe, store the leftovers for about one week in an air-tight jar and use with other foods.